-Bitcoin Dice Strategies: the most popular systems to win
+Bitcoin Roulette and Dice Strategies: the most popular systems to win

-Our aim with this article is to use systems in order to maximise the winnings and minimise losses.
+Our aim with this article is to use systems to maximize the winnings and minimize losses.
 Here are the most famous systems.

 Meanwhile, if you think that with an infinite bankroll you could beat the Casino you are wrong.
 Actually, it isn’t because we say so but rather we’ve read this report.
 Basically, they say that even with the infinite bankroll you will still end up losing.
 Here is why: